 TxDOT issues I-20 traffic alert

 Dec.
-18—The Texas Department of Transportation issued a traffic alert Monday for the main lanes of I-20 in Midland County.
+19—The Texas Department of Transportation issued a traffic alert Tuesday for the main lanes of I-20 in Midland County.

-The westbound left lane of I-20 from FM 1788 to one mile east of FM 1788 will be closed overnight Monday from 7 p.m. to 5 a.m.
-Tuesday morning.
-The eastbound left lane in the same area will be closed from 7 p.m.
-Monday night until midnight.
+The westbound left lane of I-20 from FM 1788 to one mile east of FM 1788 will be closed overnight Tuesday from 7 p.m. until 5 a.m.
+Wednesday morning.
 The construction team will be milling and removing old pavement material.

-Expect Delays or take an alternate route if possible.
+Expect delays or use an alternate route if possible.
 Obey warning signs and watch for slow moving traffic in this work zone.